 Besides all the excellent sites in Lhasa, most of the tourists also want to step into the real life of the locals to experience the unique culture of this holy land.
 Great Tibet Tour is a professional Tibet travel agency.
 Our tour guides are local Tibetans who can lead you to the best restaurants and the most popular sites to enjoy the time.

 Do Kora with Tibetan Pilgrims

 If you travel to Tibet, you should not miss a good chance to join the pilgrims and locals in their Buddhist practice of Kora.
-Kora is an activity for pilgrims who believe in Tibetan Buddhism to pray to the Buddha for the blessing.
+Kora is an activity for pilgrims who believe in Tibetan Buddhism to pray to the Buddha for blessing.
 They think Lhasa is the center of the world, so they circuit around the city of Lhasa.
 The core circumambulation in Lhasa city is Barkhor Street, which is surrounding the entire Jokhang Temple.
-You can find the locals walk or prostrating in a clockwise direction along the street.
+You can find the locals walking or prostrating in a clockwise direction along the street.